AlexRumata/CS50/README.md

 # CS50

+Hi guys!

+My name is Alexey and i'm trying to learn coding a little bit

-basic steps from the programming course of Harvard
+This file was created for the CS50 course of Harvard